June 21st, 2010

 Without a doubt, Empire of the Sun – Walking on a Dream is one of the most intriguing and inspirational albums I’ve heard in the past two years.
 From the start of this post till now, I’ve listened to ‘We Are The People’ three times.
 Their dreamy electro pop style is extremely catchy; check out their videos below.
 Simply amazing outfits and sets–very culturally influenced.

-Keep in mind these are Songs for Singing.
-Open the lyric sheets, turn up your volume and start the song!
+Keep in mind these are Songs for Singing so turn up your volume and start singing!

 March 2nd, 2009